+a medication container containing a volume of a predetermined medication; and an empty syringe volumetrically calibrated for use with only the predetermined medication, the syringe comprising:

-- 1. A syringe for use with a predetermined medication, comprising: - a barrel having an internal reservoir for containing a volume of the predetermined medication; - a plunger received within the barrel and axially movable relative thereto; - a first set of indicia marked on the syringe indicating a predetermined patient characteristic calibrated to a manufacturers recommended dose for the predetermined medication: - a second set of indicia marked on syringe indicating volumetric dosage of the predetermined medication; and graduation lines marked on the syringe corresponding to at least one of the first set of indicia and the second set of indicia.
+- (i) a barrel having an internal reservoir volumetrically calibrated to contain the predetermined medication; - (ii) a plunger received within the barrel and axially movable relative thereto; - (iii) a first set of graduated indicia marked on the barrel indicating a predetermined patient characteristic selected from patient weight, patient body surface area and patient body mass index calibrated to a manufacturers recommended volumetric dosage for the predetermined medication; - (iv) a second set of graduated indicia marked on the barrel indicating volumetric dosage of the predetermined medication selected from at least one of mg, mcg, IU and mL calibrated to the manufacturers recommended volumetric dosage for the predetermined medication; - (v) graduation lines marked on the barrel correlating the first set of graduated indicia with the second set of graduated indicia; and - (vi) at least one of the barrel and the plunger marked with a name and the manufacturers recommended volumetric dosage of the predetermined medication. - 6.
+The kit of claim 5, wherein the container is a vial or an ampoule.